Fergus Bisset talks through the 100 things he loves most about the golf, from the 'secret' to a freshly opened packet of tees.

 Not losing a ball in a round

-Even if you haven’t returned a brilliant score, at least it’s been economical.
+Whatever you score, it’s been economical.

 A perfect punch shot into the wind

-One of golf’s most challenging shots, it shows you do in fact have some control over your ball.
+One of golf’s most challenging shots, it shows you do, in fact, have some control over your ball.

 Carrying a half-set

-It’s always great to carry your clubs and this way you won’t have to spend the next morning at the chiropractor.
+It’s always great to carry your clubs, and this way you won’t have to spend the next morning at the chiropractor.

 Out-driving your playing partners

 “What, that’s your ball?
 So, that must be mine up there?
-Goodness I didn’t think I’d struck it that well!”
+Goodness, I didn’t think I’d struck it that well!”